abdirahmanjama/abdirahmanjama/README.md

-- 👋 Hi, my name is Abdirahman Jama
-- 👀 I’m interested in building scalable applications
+### 👋 Hello!
-- 🌱 I’m currently learning React, Java and AWS
+- 🌱 I’m currently learning about spring boot and aws developer tools
 - 📫 How to reach me: [Instagram](https://www.instagram.com/abdirahmancodes) || [Personal Website](http://www.abdirahman.io)
 <!---
 abdirahmanjama/abdirahmanjama is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.